Elhan Kastrati: Early career

-Kastrati started his youth career in 2009 at Teuta academies at age of 12.
-During the 2012–13 season he participated with the first team in 2 League & 4 Cup games.
-On 1 February 2014 he moved to youths of Eccellenza Abruzzo side Renato Curi Angolana.
+Kastrati started his youth career in 2009 at Teuta academies aged 12.
+During the 2012–13 season he participated with the first team in two League and four Cup games.
+On 1 February 2014, he moved to youths of Eccellenza Abruzzo side Renato Curi Angolana.

 Pescara

-On 1 July 2014 Kastrati moved to Delfino Pescara 1936.
-He was placed at the Primavera side where he played 8 matches during the 2014–15 Campionato Nazionale Primavera.
-In the 2015–16 season he was part of the first team in 1 Cup and 2 2015–16 Serie B matches.
+On 1 July 2014, Kastrati moved to Delfino Pescara 1936.
+He was placed at the Primavera side where he played eight matches during the 2014–15 Campionato Nazionale Primavera.
+In the 2015–16 season he was part of the first team in one Cup and two 2015–16 Serie B matches.

 Loan to Piacenza

-On 14 July 2016 he was loaned out to Lega Pro side Piacenza Calcio 1919 until the end of the season.
+On 14 July 2016, Kastrati was loaned out to Lega Pro side Piacenza Calcio 1919 until the end of the season.
 He was a second choice behind Mirco Miori and ahead of former Roma Ivan Pelizzoli and young Stefano Dudiez.
 He made it his professional debut on 18 December 2016 against Prato coming on as a substitute in the 51st minute in place of striker Andrea Razzitti after that first choice Mirco Miori was sent-off.

 Loan to Teuta

-On 26 January 2017 Kastrati was loaned to the team where he started his career Teuta until the end of the season.
+On 26 January 2017, Kastrati was loaned to the team where he started his career Teuta until the end of the season.
 On 29 June, following the end of the season, in which Kastrati collected 13 league appearances, Pescara and Teuta confirmed that Kastrati was going to remain on loan at the club for 2017–18 season.